shahrozekhan/shahrozekhan/README.md

 Here are some of the projects I'm proud of:

-- [Project 1](https://github.com/shahrozekhan/CurrencyConvertorAndroid):MVVM clean architecture with repository pattern, use cases and jetpack components.
+- [Android - Currency Convertor ](https://github.com/shahrozekhan/CurrencyConvertorAndroid): MVVM clean architecture with repository pattern, use cases and jetpack components.

 ...